laro/Cilia/6 .../2 Unfinished Ideas.md

     %% `as` at the same level as `where` and comparisons as -----> unary

-    multiplication & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
+    %% Binary chain, tightest (power) to loosest (threeWay); see the precedence table above power --> unary
+    multiplication --> power
     addition --> multiplication
-    binaryOps --> addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift
+    shift --> addition
+    bitwise_and --> shift
+    bitwise_xor --> bitwise_and
+    bitwise_or --> bitwise_xor
+    range --> bitwise_or
+    threeWay --> range
+    binaryOps --> threeWay

     where --> binaryOps
     comparison --> binaryOps
+    equality --> comparison
-    logicalOperand --> comparison & not
+    logicalOperand --> equality & not

-    %% This helps group `and` and `or` together classDef hidden display: none;
-    HIDDEN:::hidden ~~~ logicalOperand

-    and & or --> logicalOperand
+    %% LogicalAnd tighter than LogicalXor tighter than LogicalOr and --> logicalOperand
+    xor --> and
+    or --> xor

-    logicalExpression --> as & where & and & or
+    logicalExpression --> as & where & or
     ref & expressionStatement --> logicalExpression
     if ---> ref
     insideParens & assignment --> if